Contents

 The next step is to reduce the time spent entering the details of what the user is purchasing.

-Vendor catalogs speed up the process for creating purchase requisitions.
+A purchase order software that offers vendor catalog features helps speed up the process of creating purchase requisitions.

 Suppose you want to purchase products from Amazon.

-You are probably following a process where employees have to first lookup the item on Amazon.com, then enter that in the request form.
+You are probably following a process where employees have to first look at the item on Amazon.com, and then enter that in the request form.

 Once the request is approved, employees go back to Amazon and complete the purchase.